valohai/docs/source/howto/pipelines/pipeline-utils.rst

     vh yaml pipeline <filename>
 ..

 If you now check your ``valohai.yaml``, you might notice that the pipeline block looks different from that described in the section :ref:`quickstart-pipeline`.
+The quickstart uses the `shorthand syntax </reference-guides/valohai-yaml/pipeline/edges/#edge-shorthand-syntax>`_ but ``valohai-utils`` doesn't.
 Regardless, the pipeline will be built in a similar manner in the UI.

 .. code-block:: YAML